MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 > [!NOTE]
 > Only Unified Groups (also known as Office 365 Groups) can be restored; Security groups cannot be restored.

-To restore a deleted group, use the `Get-EntraDeletedGroup` cmdlet to find the deleted group.
-This cmdlet retrieves soft-deleted groups from a directory.
-When a group is deleted, it's soft deleted and can be recovered within 30 days.
-After 30 days, the group is permanently deleted and can't be recovered.
+Use the [Get-EntraDeletedGroup][get-entradeletedgroup] cmdlet to find deleted groups.
+This cmdlet retrieves soft-deleted groups, which can be recovered within 30 days.
+After 30 days, the group is permanently deleted and cannot be recovered.

 ```powershell
 Connect-Entra -Scopes 'Group.Read.All'